gabrielcuvillier/ue5-parametric-cornell-box/README.md

 ![Img](Packaging/Images/Attributes.png)

+### Individual Breakdown

+#### Cornell Box - Geometry

+- __Box Depth (X)__
+- __Box Width (Y)__
+- __Box Height (Z)__
+- __Wall Thickness__

+These attributes are simply the box dimensions, and the global wall thickness.
+The defaults are set to one of a standard Cornell Box, scaled out 5 times, for practical purposes.

+By default a box is oriented following the -X direction (the opening of the box is visible when looking towards X), and its base is located at the Floor wall.

+Be sure to keep wall thickness to a reasonable value, in order to prevent potential light leaking with Lumen.

+##### Advanced

+- __Wall Visibilities__: allows to show/hide specific walls of the box.
+By default, the Front wall is not visible.
+- __Geometry Mobility__: allows to change mobility of the wall geometry.
+By default, walls have Static mobility, so that they are both compatible with dynamic and static lighting.

+#### Cornell Box - Lighting

+Lighting is made of two distinct elements: a Rect Light, and an Emissive Surface keeping the same size as the light.
+Their attributes and behavior depends on the Light Type selected.

+- __Light Type__

+  The following types are implemented:
+  - _None_ : no lighting.
+This is to be used for scenarios where an external lighting source is wanted (for example, a sun light) ;
+  - _Rect Light_ : the Rect Light is enabled, along with the Emissive Surface, but this last one does not emits any real light (for cosmetic purposes only, it is possible to disable its visibility in advanced attributes) ;
+  - _Emissive Surface_ : the Emissive Surface only, that emits real light in the scene.
+The emissive intensity is modulated proportionally to the emissive surface area, to keep the same intensity regarless of the surface size (like a Rect Light) ;
+  - _Reflected Light_ : the Rect Light oriented towards the Emissive Surface set to a pure diffuse material, so that the is fully reflecting the received light toward the scene.
+This is roughly equivalent to an Emissive Surface ;
+  - _Directional Light_ : a "local" directional light, implemented as the Rect Light set with a barn angle of zero, and a barn length set to the height of the box relative to the wall attachment side of the light.
+- __Light Side__

+  To which side of the box the light is attached: _Top_, _Bottom_, _Left_, _Right_, _Front_, _Back_
+- __Light Color__

+  Default is [1.0 1.0 0.9], that is, white with a really slight tint of yellow
+- __Light Intensity__

+  Value is in lumens.
+- __Light Width__ / __Light Height__

+  The Width and Height of the light, defining the visible light square.
+This is supported for all light types, including Emissive Surface.
+- __Light Position__
+  Offsets in X and Y of the origin of the light on the currently attached wall.

+##### Advanced

+- __Visible Rect Light Surface__: show/hide the visible source surface of Rect Light and Directional Light.
+- __Light Z Offset__: allows the light to be "detached" from the wall, for more advanced lighting setups.
+- __Light Rotation Offset__: rotation of the full light system, around the barycenter of the box.
+Use with caution, as if used in conjuction with light position, you might be a bit confused on the results.
+- __Light Attenuation Radius Scale__

+By default the attenuation radius of the underlaying Rect Light is computed automatically according to the dimensions of the box and the 3D scale of the actor, so that the box is always at least __within__ the radius (we take the largest box dimension as reference).
+It is nevertheless possible to tweak the radius to greater values by applying a scale to the final computed radius through this attribute.
+- __Light Mobility__: allows to change mobility of the lighting system.
+By default it is set to Movable, so that light does not produce any static lighting.
+Change it to Static (or Stationary) for Static Lighting scenarios.

+Note that for Static Lighting, all the geometry of the box (walls and box content) have their UVs correctly setup, as well as a lightmap resolution of 256, which should be enough for human-scale scenes.

+### Cornell Box - Material

+### Cornell Box - Content

 ## Technical considerations

-- The box is fully transformable in 3D through the usual transformation attribute of actors, and in particular 3D scaling (each individual element will behave correctly, such as proper Rect Light dimensions update).
-For scaling, it is nevertheless recommended to directly use the individual box dimensions attributes, as it gives fine-grained control on the final result.
+- The Box is transformable in 3D through the usual transformation attribute of Actors.
+For scaling, while it works, it is nevertheless preferable to directly change the box dimension attributes ;

 - Geometry Scripting is not used, because dynamic meshes are not 100% functional with Lumen.
 Instead, the project relies on instancing and scaling of elementary static meshes (each individual wall, the emissive light source, the sample content, etc.).

-- This project is done exclusivelly using Blueprints.
-While not very difficult to implement and understand, some parts are in fact a little bit more trickier than you might think: the lighting setup, with a lot of parts relative to each other and various corner cases.
-This is not just a simple scaling of a predefined box (otherwise for example, you could not change the box dimensions while keeping the same wall thickness).
-Also, the code have been made compact: blueprint code is heavilly factorized, and uses the minimum possible assets (basically one cube and one plane).
-There is one important variable acting as the box specification, from which everything is derived in the code.
+- This project is done exclusively using Blueprints.
+While the code is not very difficult to implement and understand, some parts are in fact a little bit trickier than you might think: the lighting setup in particular, with a lot of parts relative to each other and various corner cases.
+This is not just a simple scaling of a predefined box (otherwise for example, you could not change the individual box dimensions while keeping the same wall thickness, and the Rect Light would not change its size).
+Also, the code has been made compact: blueprint code is heavily factorized, and uses the minimum possible assets (basically one cube and one plane).
+In this regard, there is two important private variables acting as a complete descriptive box specification, from which everything is derived in the code.

 ## Screenshots